paritytech/polkadot-testnet-faucet/README.md

 ```
 ---

-## Blacklist
+## Ignore List / Blacklist

-A list of blacklisted accounts can be provided as:
+A list of accounts that will be silently (but loogged) ignored:
 ```
 FAUCET_IGNORE_LIST=<account1>,<account2>,...
 ```

 ## Helm deployment / Adding a new faucet